WytheWW/SSLPA/README.md

 # SSLPA
-Semantic Speaker-Listener Label Propagation Algorithm This repository contains supplementary material (code and data) for the paper: "Identifying specific semantic communities based on label propagation"
+#Semantic Speaker-Listener Label Propagation Algorithm \n
+This repository contains supplementary material (code and data) for the paper: "Identifying specific semantic communities based on label propagation"
 The algorithm implementations require Python 3.x and the NetworkX library.
 The main process of SSLPA